natelandau/valentina/README.md

 | VALENTINA_TEST_MONGO_DATABASE_NAME | `test_db`                   | Name of the database used for testing        |

 NOTE: Github CI integrations will ignore these variables and run the tests against a Mongo instance within the workflows.

+## Running the webui locally

+A convenience script that runs the webui locally without the Discord bot is available.
+After setting the required environment variables, and entering the Virtual Environment simply type `webui`.
+Note, a Redis instance is still required..

 ## Troubleshooting